Best Kids Bikes: 10 Best Brands

 Grip Shifters vs. Triggers Shifters

 The type of shifters on a bike can make shifting a breeze or a challenge for young riders.
-The shifters on higher-end bikes are typically significantly easier for a child to use and usually wear better with time.
+The shifters on higher-end bikes are typically significantly easier for a child to use and wear better with time.

 There are two main types of shifters – grip shifters and trigger shifters.
 Grip shifters are common on kids bikes as they are the most intuitive to use.
 To shift, kids simply twist forward or back on the grip.
 For more advanced or aggressive riders, grip shifters aren’t ideal as they don’t allow kids to shift as quickly.